earthstar-one/WordFX/README.md

 - Contribute data in the form of WordFX-associated natural language tables
 - Provide feedback on the accuracy of translations to other languages from original English
 - Initiate translation to a natural language not yet documented in WordFX

+To meaningfully sustain the aim of fruitful disambiguation, participation is always defined as efforts that maintain the consistent associative WordFX labeling of natural language fields as part of data storage, sharing, and interlinking.

+Early adopters are needed!
+Be in touch to learn more.